The Debate Over How You Should Be Pronouncing Gif Rages On and Jif Peanut Butter Has Waded In

 For what it’s worth, which is everything at this point, Steve Wilhite, who invented the GIF file back in 1987, told the New York Times that it’s definitely pronounced softly, as in “jif.”
 What’s more, he even based the name of the file on this very company’s staple of American cuisine.
 That’s right.
 It’s technically “Jif,” just like the peanut butter.

 But because anything goes when it comes to the Internet, it should come as no surprise that Jif’s parent company J.M.
-Smucker Company has teamed up with the GIF destination Giphy.com to label some extra special (and extra confusing) limited jars of Jif peanut butter with a remarkable “Gif” label.
+Smucker Company has teamed up with the GIF destination Giphy.com to label some extra special (and extra confusing) limited jars of Jif peanut butter with a “Gif” label.
 They’re currently available on Amazon — for $9.99, which will set you back nearly $5 more than the average jar for your PB&J’s.